Network News - November

 - Safeguarding and Your HIPPY Sublicence: Required annual training for Line Managers and Coordinators

-- Safeguarding Fundamentals: Mandatory for Tutors in their first year, with annual refreshers, complementing your site’s own safeguarding training.
+- Safeguarding Fundamentals: Mandatory for Tutors in their first year, with annual refreshers recommended to complement your site’s own safeguarding training.
 This module is also assigned for reference to administration staff

 Recording Training